 Advanced Treatment Options for Plantar Fasciitis

-There are many options for advanced treatment options for plantar fasciitis that gets worse or doesn’t respond to conservative treatments.
+There are many treatment options for advanced plantar fasciitis that gets worse or doesn’t respond to conservative treatments.
 However, take heed of separating anecdotal evidence (you’ll find an abundance!) in favor of research.
 The following are the most popular advanced treatments for stubborn cases of plantar fasciitis:

 Extracorporeal Shockwave Therapy (ESWT):

 ESWT is more expensive (often close to 200 dollars per visit) and significantly more painful than standard ultrasound therapy.
-Several studies have concluded it seems to be effective for treating stubborn cases of plantar fasciitis; however, there’s by no means a consensus among doctors or patients.
+Several studies have concluded it seems to be effective for treating stubborn cases of plantar fasciitis; however, there by no means is a consensus among doctors or patients.

 Platelet-Rich Plasma Injections: